Hardening WordPress with WP Cerber

-This blocks access to the author pages like /?author=N where N is a random number.
-Intruders and hackers can easily find out all logins of all the users on your website just scanning numbers from 1 to any number they want.
-This behavior is enabled in the WordPress by design and hackers around the world love it.
+The plugin blocks access to special author pages like /?author=N and ability to retrieve user data via REST API.
+Intruders and hackers can easily get all logins of all the users on your website just by scanning numbers from 1 to any number they want.
+This behavior is enabled in WordPress by design and hackers around the world love it a lot.
 After activating this setting your website will return 404 Page Not Found.

-Block access to the RSS, Atom and RDF feeds.
-That does not allow hackers to find out what kind of software is installed on your website and collect additional helpful information to adjust further attacks to your WordPress.
+The plugin blocks access to the RSS, Atom, and RDF feeds.
+This does not allow hackers to find out what kind of software is installed on your website and collect additional helpful information to adjust further attacks to your WordPress.
 After activating this setting your website will return 404 Page Not Found.

-Note: All these settings above do not affect hosts from the White IP Access List and you can easily allow, for instance, publishing posts via XML-RPC for your IP address just adding it to the White IP Access List.
+Note: All these settings above do not affect hosts in the White IP Access List and you can easily allow, for instance, publishing posts via XML-RPC for IP address of your home computer just by adding it to the White IP Access List.

-If you have a root access to your web server I also recommend using those tips: Hardening WordPress with WP Cerber and NGINX
+If you have root access to your web server, it’s recommended using these tips: Hardening WordPress with WP Cerber and NGINX